udhayprakash/DevOps/PowerShell/PowerShell for Begineers.md

 But, let's ignore this until we understood this language syntax and semantics.

 ### 2.5 Command Structure in PowerShell
-PowerShell possesses light-weight commands, called cmdlets, to do some specific tasks.
+PowerShell possesses light-weight commands, called _cmdlets_, to do some specific tasks.

 They use a consistent verb-noun structure, where the verb represents the action and the noun represents the object to operate on.

 PowerShell cmdlets follow consistent naming patterns, ensuring that construction of a command is easy if you know the object that you want to work with.